-The museum has excellent information on Cook’s voyage and a great Indigenous centre.
+The museum has detailed information on Cook’s voyage and an excellent Indigenous centre.
 Well worth a visit.

 Peta had been to Cooktown as a young child.
 She remembers swimming on a beach near Cooktown, surrounded by mountains.
-We found it – Finch’s Bay.
+We found it – Finch Bay.
 What a magnificent place.

 We dipped our toes in the waters of the Coral Sea.
 We chose not to have a swim.
 Maybe it had something to do with the sign warning of a recent crocodile sighting…